Tshulkey/Personal-Website/README.md

 # Personal-Website
-Here is a personal website I made that will have some of my contact information and skill information.
+Here is a personal website I made.
+It will have some of my contact information and skill information.
+I've left out some files like the photos for privacy reasons.

+## Author
+* ***Tonya Shulkey***